mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Firstly, and most simply, you may do nothing, in which case the fee will be calculated automatically using bitcoind’s `estimatesmartfee` RPC call.
-You can adjust the estimated fee by any factor using the `--tx-fee-adj` option, a handy feature when you need transactions to confirm a bit more quickly.
+You can adjust the estimated fee by any factor using the `--fee-adj` option, a handy feature when you need transactions to confirm a bit more quickly.
 If network fee estimation fails for any reason, you’ll be prompted to enter the fee manually.